FOR IMMEDIATE RELEASE

 The students will present their research results at a symposium at the end of the summer.

-In addition to the formal research training each student receives from his or her Marshall faculty mentors, the interns are taking part in workshops and seminars about a variety of topics in research and graduate education.
-Students in the programs attend the same seminars and interact socially through a bowling outing, hiking and other special events outside of the laboratory environment.
+In addition to the formal research training they each receive from their Marshall faculty mentors, the interns are taking part in workshops and seminars about a variety of topics related to research and graduate education.
+Students in the two programs attend the same seminars and interact socially through a bowling outing, hiking and other special events outside of the laboratory environment.

 Students in this year’s SRIMS program are: